Reception of WikiLeaks: Internal conflicts and lack of transparency

+WikiLeaks has often been criticised for demanding absolute secrecy about its activities, but openness in others.

 In January 2007, John Young quit the advisory board and accused the group of being part of the CIA, an accusation which Wikileaks said would be useful for attracting submissions.
 Young later withdrew the accusation.
 He published 150 pages of WikiLeaks emails.
 In a 2010 interview with CNET.com Young accused the group of a lack of transparency regarding their fundraising and financial management.
 He went on to state his belief that WikiLeaks could not guarantee whistleblowers the anonymity or confidentiality they claimed and that he "would not trust them with information if it had any value, or if it put me at risk or anyone that I cared about at risk."
 He later became supportive of the group again.

 Within WikiLeaks, there has been public disagreement between founder and spokesperson Julian Assange and Daniel Domscheit-Berg, the website's former German representative who was suspended by Assange.
 Domscheit-Berg announced on 28 September 2010 that he was leaving the organisation due to internal conflicts over management of the website.

 A series of resignations of key members of WikiLeaks, including Domscheit-Berg, Herbert Snorrason, The Architect and Birgitta Jonsdottir began in September 2010, started by Assange's unliteral decision to release the Iraq War logs the next month, his internal conflicts with other members and his response to sexual assault allegations.
 According to Snorrason, "We found out that the level of redactions performed on the Afghanistan documents was not sufficient.
 I announced that if the next batch did not receive full attention, I would not be willing to cooperate."

 On 25 September 2010, after being suspended by Assange for "disloyalty, insubordination and destabilisation", Daniel Domscheit-Berg, the German spokesman for WikiLeaks, told Der Spiegel that he was resigning, saying "WikiLeaks has a structural problem.
 I no longer want to take responsibility for it, and that's why I am leaving the project."
 Assange accused Domscheit-Berg of leaking information to Newsweek, with Domscheit-Berg claiming that the WikiLeaks team was unhappy with Assange's management and handling of the Afghan war document releases.
 Daniel Domscheit-Berg wanted greater transparency in the articles released to the public.
 When Domscheit-Berg resigned, the architect of WikiLeaks' submission platform and four other staffers also broke with Assange to start OpenLeaks, a new leak organisation and website with a different management and distribution philosophy.